adolfintel/TDF/README.md

 #### Game won't install, the installer doesn't start, doesn't work, it freezes or gives an error during the installation
 * Try using `TDF_WINE_PREFERRED_VERSION='mainline'` during the installation, using a normal version of Wine instead of the game-optimized one can get it to work
-* Try using `export WINE_HEAP_DELAY_FREE=1` during the installation, this can work around memory management bugs in the installer (very useful for repacks)
+* Try using `export WINE_HEAP_DELAY_FREE=1` during the installation, this can workaround memory management bugs in the installer (very useful for repacks)
-* Find another version of the game with a different installer, like a Steam rip or a repack
+* Find another version of the game with a different installer, like a Steam rip, an ISO, or a repack from another group
 * As a last resort, try installing the game in a Windows VM and copy the files over to `zzprefix/drive_c`

 #### During the installation, I see error messages about .net or being unable to ShellExecute something